empty916/natur/doc/README.en.md

 ### [This package has been migrated to natur](https://www.npmjs.com/package/natur)

+- **If your project wants to migrate from react-natural-store to natur, then you can see this [migration navigation](https://github.com/empty916/natur/releases/tag/0.0.3).
+The main thing is that maps must be manually declared.
+Others are fine.**

 #### basic introduction
 - This is a simple and efficient react state manager
 - Browser compatible: IE9+